PIM vs. DAM: What's the Difference?

 Product Information Management or PIM is a solution that enables companies to manage, maintain, and distribute product information.
 And which information precisely?

-We already talked extensively about what is PIM in the linked post.
-So really quickly here, you should know PIM keeps all this information in one centralized location from which it feeds everyone in the company: all the stakeholders, teams, and sales channels.
-And by implementing a PIM, a company makes sure to keep all information up to date, consistent and accurate.
+We already talked extensively about what is PIM 👈here.
+PIM keeps all this data in one centralized location from which it feeds everyone in the company: all the stakeholders, teams, and sales channels.
+And by implementing a PIM, a company makes sure to keep all information up-to-date, consistent, and accurate.

-So, fairly similar to PIM: it also centralizes, but instead of product information, it consolidates digital assets.
+So, similarly to PIM, it also centralizes, but instead of product information, it consolidates digital assets.
 And what would digital assets be exactly?

-DAM is usually used to store documents, images, presentations, promotional and branded material, and even videos.
-While these can be tied to specific products, they could just be general company digital assets.
+Documents, images, presentations, promotional and branded material, videos, etc. While these can be tied to specific products, they could also be general company digital assets.

 Its purpose is to unify the digital assets so that brand consistency is kept up to standard and so that the employees have an easier time finding, managing, and using these materials.

 Hey, didn’t you say that a PIM can host marketing assets, too?
 Is there a difference?
 Well, both solutions have been developed on the same premise: centralization of files/assets to better organization, communication, and workflows in businesses.

 However, there are two subtle differences in the type of data they host:

 - PIM was designed to host information directly related to the product, such as pricing, product specification, and more, and

 - DAM was designed to host digital assets such as images, presentations, various documents, audio, and video files.